chrisseaton/chrisseaton.github.io/rubytruffle/jokerconf17/index.md

 and more.

-You may think *but how is it possible to write something like a JIT-compiler in C++?* You may think that this could only be possible in a low level systems language like C++, but I hope to convince you in this talk that this isn't true at all!
+You may think *but how is it possible to write something like a JIT-compiler in Java?* You may think that this could only be possible in a low level systems language like C++, but I hope to convince you in this talk that this isn't true at all!
 In fact a JIT-compiler just needs to be able to accept JVM bytecode and produce machine code - you give it a `byte[]` in and you want a `byte[]` back.